Transportation

 Public Participation Plan

 TRPA’s public participation process gives residents, visitors, and commuters ample time for early, meaningful, and continued involvement in transportation planning and project review.
 Diverse public input helps TRPA determine what types of projects meet public needs and desires and also ensures that public funds are directed to the areas of highest need.
 Transparent and inclusive processes increase public participation and ensure well-prepared and publicly-supported plans and projects.
-Learn more about our public participation process by reading our 2019 Public Participation Plan and 2015 Community Outreach Report (Executive Summary).
+Learn more about our public participation process by reading the 2024 Public Participation Plan.

 Equity and Environmental Justice